 It’s not the fastest recipe around, but I kinda think it’s one of the best.
 I decided to combine a couple of different recipes, and my husband–my official taste tester–loved it!

-Potato salad is a great side to hamburgers and hot dogs, at a barbecue, or at a church potluck.
+Potato salad is a great side to chicken, hamburgers, and hot dogs at a barbecue, picnic, or at a church potluck.
 The fun thing about the recipe is that it can be changed and adapted for a more southern, old-fashioned, or spicy flavor.

-Step 1: Peel and dice the potatoes, and boil until almost tender.
+Firstly, peel and dice the potatoes and boil until they are almost tender.
 Drain and place in the refrigerator for a couple of hours.
 (They are easier to stir into the ingredients when they are cold).

 It takes about an hour to complete the potato salad, but it’s worth it.
 Try not to eat it all before you get it to the table!